OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 We're going to load a database table as an example:

 #.
-Choose the option *View > Load Dataset...* or push the button with the green plus from the main toolbar
+Choose the option :menuselection:`View > Load Dataset...` or push the button with the green plus from the main toolbar

 #.
 In the *Format* combobox, select *Database* (**1**)